Kakadu123/frontend-nanodegree-mobile-portfolio/README.md

 ##There are two branches of the project:

-1. Master branch (it holds development code with comments & production code in Production folder uglified using gulp)
+1. Master branch (it holds development code with comments & production code in "production" folder uglified using gulp)
 1. gh-pages branch (it was setup to host the uglified production version from Production folder)

 Production folder contains gulpfile.js that automates minification and uglification.
 The gh-pages branch was set up to use Github hosting functionality.
 The hosted minified version can be reviewed and tested in PageSpeed to comply with requirement to score above 90.